tgokal/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

     ![The Create new project dialog is shown populated with the value above.
 Visibility is set to Private, and the Create button is highlighted.](media/devops-project-02.png 'Create New Project Dialog')

+### Task 2: Setup Self Hosted Agent Pool

+Please follow the step-by-step instructions at [Self-hosted Linux agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops) to setup an **Linux (ubuntu 18.04)** agent pool.
+You can name the agent pool, for example as **MCW Agent Pool** in Azure DevOps.
+It is important the Linux agent VM has the following setup:

+    - The default python version is python3
+    - Python pip is installed
+    - Miniconda3 is installed

-### Task 2: Import Quickstart code from a GitHub Repo
+### Task 3: Import Quickstart code from a GitHub Repo

 1. Within the new project: